Ninilchik Traditional Council

-The Ninilchik Traditional Council provides a variety of educational advancement opportunities for young children to adults.
-While most services are specifically established to serve the tribal membership or Ninilchik lands native population, select services are offered to members of the public.
-Please check the eligibility description for each program.
+The Ninilchik Traditional Council (NTC) provides a wide range of educational advancement opportunities for individuals of all ages, from young children to adults.
+While most programs are designed to serve the tribal membership and the native population of Ninilchik lands, certain services are also available to the general public.
+Eligibility varies by program, so please refer to the specific descriptions for details.

 Early Learning Program